ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 18.2.1 ***
+- NEW: Improved EX test applications.
+- NEW: Improved EX drivers.
+- NEW: Improved VMT mechanisms to allow multiple interfaces.
-- NEW: Updated make mechanisms in demos/STM32 and testhal/STM32: now makefile are more shorter and inclusion are easier to do.
+- NEW: Updated make mechanisms in demos/STM32, testhal/STM32 and testex/STM32:
+       now makefile are more shorter and inclusion are easier to do.
 - HAL: Fixed UART driver stop functions confusing returned value (bug #925).
 - HAL: Fixed USB driver not stopped (bug #924).
 - HAL: Fixed I2C address not accepted (bug #923).